 Certain people may even manipulate your friendship to get what they want.

 Having boundaries doesn’t mean you can’t go that extra mile for your boss or company.

 In one of my previous roles, I occasionally took care of my manager’s house and his wife’s cat while they were overseas on business.
 Despite the fact that I stayed in his house and even socialized with him regularly we still kept our professional boundaries in place.

-The key to not being taken for granted at work is similar to the one we use in other areas of our life – being assertive without being rude, arrogant or aggressive.
+The key to not being taken for granted at work is similar to the one we use in other areas of our lives – being assertive without being rude, arrogant, or aggressive.

 Take pride in your work and do the best job possible but be on the lookout for being too reliable at work.

 If you enjoyed this post, please share it with your friends on social media.
 Sharing is always appreciated. 🙂